 We bought two Lyca Mobile SIM for each of us in Greece.
 The plan we opted for included international roaming in the Schengen countries. with lots of data packs.
 It worked perfectly throughout.
 Keerthi has been using Lebara since 2016.
 The reachability is good even in the remote villages of the Netherlands and Belgium.

 - Public hygiene– You can not complain about public Hygiene in Belgium.
 I still wonder how Grand Place square remains spotless even with thousands of tourists flocking in every day.
 The Silver Jubilee park was so clean and neat that we could lay down on the grass without hesitating.

 - Toilets: This is where the struggle part comes to Indians in two ways.
 First one – you hardly find Public toilets as such.
 You can use any restaurant toilet by paying 0.5Euros (Almost 40 INR!.
 Paying 40 INR to pee and poop is a lot for us).
 Secondly, all EWCs are without jet sprays.
 You have to use tissue paper to wipe your ass.
 So carry a recyclable plastic bottle, fill it with water in the restroom, use it and trash it in the bin.

-Belgium follows right lane driving.
+Belgium follows right-lane driving.
 You can easily travel 230 to 250 km in two hours between the cities.
 But be prepared to face traffic jams in Brussels.
 One happy news is that nobody honks like how we do when stuck in traffic.
 Motorbikes are not a common thing here.
-If someone has a motorbike, it means luxury, and it is solely used for travelling in leisure.
+If someone has a motorbike, it means luxury and is solely used for leisure travel.
 Cars are everyone’s essential.
 Toll fees can be paid by electronic toll tags or cash.

 Is Belgium food for cycling?

 Unlike the Netherlands, cycle tracks aren’t that convenient in Brussels.
-Still, cycling is a better option to explore the towns.
+Still, cycling is a better option for exploring the towns.